 Segment results for Australia include retail operations and e-commerce sites in Australia and New Zealand.
 Net sales in the Australian segment for fiscal 2014 increased \$31.0 million, or 5.1%, compared to fiscal 2013, primarily due to the increase in comparable store sales of 10.6%.
 This increase in comparable store sales was driven by the launch of the new consoles in November 2013, as well as an increase in pre-owned sales.
-The increase in net sales was offset in part by the impact of foreign exchange rate fluctuations, which had the effect of decreasing net sales by \$39.3 million for the 52 weeks of fiscal 2014 were relatively flat compared to fiscal 2013, despite the impact of foreign exchange rate fluctuations, which had the effect of decreasing operating earnings by \$2.6 million in the current year period.
+The increase in net sales was offset in part by the impact of foreign exchange rate fluctuations, which had the effect of decreasing net sales by \$39.3 million for the 52 weeks of fiscal 2014 compared to the prior year period.
+Operating earnings for fiscal 2014 were relatively flat compared to fiscal 2013, despite the impact of foreign exchange rate fluctuations, which had the effect of decreasing operating earnings by \$2.6 million in the current year period.